addymwenda12/MamaHub/README.md

 ## Contributing
 We welcome contributions from the community.
 Please read our [CONTRIBUTING.md](CONTRIBUTING.md) for details on our code of conduct and the process for submitting pull requests.

-## Support
-For help, please email support@motherscircle.com or visit our FAQ page at `http://localhost:8080/faq` when the application is running.

 ## Privacy
 We take user privacy seriously.
 Please review our [Privacy Policy](PRIVACY.md) for information on how we protect and use your data.